pjotrp/gnu-install-bin/README.md

 ## Known issues

-1. Internationalization (i8n, locales) is not yet working
-2. If the prefix is too long the installer will stop in the *fit* and *fixed* strategies and *expand* may lead to unpredicted behaviour.
+1. If the prefix is too long the installer will stop in the *fit* and *fixed* strategies and *expand* may lead to unpredicted behaviour.
 Safest to keep the prefix within range.
-3. Rewriting some binary file non-elf formats may not (yet) work for *fit* and *expand* strategies.
+2. Rewriting some binary file non-elf formats may not (yet) work for *fit* and *expand* strategies.

 Currently, for the *fit* and *expand* strategies in binary files, the